-As of December 31, 2016, cash and cash equivalents totaled \$62.2 million and net working capital totaled approximately \$93.4 million.
+As of June 30, 2017, cash and cash equivalents totaled \$66.1 million and net working capital totaled approximately \$99.9 million.
 Net working capital, calculated as current assets minus current liabilities, is a financial metric we use which represents available operating liquidity.
-For the three months ended December 31, 2016, we earned net income of \$1.8 million.
+For the nine months ended June 30, 2017, we earned net income of \$6.0 million.
 With respect to measures related to liquidity:

-- Sale of Photovoltaics Business: On December 10, 2014, we completed the sale of our Photovoltaics Business for \$150.0 million in cash, prior to working capital adjustments of \$0.1 million. - Sale of Digital Products Business: On January 2, 2015, we completed the sale of our Digital Products Business for \$1.5 million in cash and an adjusted Promissory Note balance of \$15.5 million.
-On April 17, 2015, NeoPhotonics paid in full the outstanding balance of the Promissory Note of \$15.5 million plus accrued interest of \$0.2 million. - Tender Offer: On June 15, 2015, we completed the modified "Dutch auction" tender offer (the "Tender Offer") and purchased 6.9 million shares of our common stock at a purchase price of \$6.55 per share, for an aggregate cost of \$45.0 million excluding fees and expenses.
+- Tender Offer: On June 15, 2015, we completed the modified "Dutch auction" tender offer (the "Tender Offer") and purchased 6.9 million shares of our common stock at a purchase price of \$6.55 per share, for an aggregate cost of \$45.0 million excluding fees and expenses.
 Repurchased common stock was recorded to treasury stock.
 We incurred costs of \$0.7 million in connection with the Tender Offer, which were recorded to treasury stock. - Dividend Payment: On July 5, 2016, the Company declared a special cash dividend of \$1.50 per share, or a total of \$39.2 million.
-The dividend was paid on July 29, 2016 to shareholders of record as of July 18, 2016.
-See Note 12 Equity for additional information. - Resolution of Outstanding Litigation: In June 2016 we collected \$2.6 million in fees and costs from Sumitomo Electric Industries, Ltd. ("SEI") and \$1.9 million held in escrow as the result of the favorable ruling from the SEI arbitration.
-See Note 11 Commitments and Contingencies. - Mirasol Settlements: In January 2017, we entered into an agreement to settle all outstanding claims of the Mirasol class action lawsuit for \$0.3 million and the wrongful termination lawsuit for \$50,000 and recorded a charge during the three months ended December 31, 2016 of \$0.2 million.
-See Note 11- Commitments and Contingencies. - Credit Facility: On November 11, 2010, we entered into a Credit and Security Agreement (Credit Facility) with Wells Fargo Bank, N.A. ("Wells Fargo").
+The dividend was paid on July 29, 2016 to shareholders of record as of July 18, 2016. - Resolution of Outstanding Litigation: In June 2016 we collected \$2.6 million in fees and costs from Sumitomo Electric Industries, Ltd. ("SEI") and \$1.9 million held in escrow as the result of the favorable ruling from the SEI arbitration.
+See Note 12 Commitments and Contingencies. - Mirasol Settlements: In January 2017, we entered into an agreement to settle all outstanding claims of the Mirasol class action lawsuit for \$0.3 million and the wrongful termination lawsuit for \$50,000 and recorded a charge during the nine months ended June 30, 2017 of \$0.2 million.
+See Note 12- Commitments and Contingencies. - Credit Facility: On November 11, 2010, we entered into a Credit and Security Agreement (Credit Facility) with Wells Fargo Bank, N.A. ("Wells Fargo").
 The Credit Facility, as it has been amended through its seventh amendment on November 10, 2015, currently provides us with a revolving credit of up to \$15.0 million through November 2018 that can be used for working capital requirements, letters of credit, and other general corporate purposes.
 The Credit Facility is secured by the Company's assets and is subject to a borrowing base formula based on the Company's eligible accounts receivable, inventory, and machinery and equipment accounts.
-See Note 9 Credit Facilities in the notes to the consolidated financial statements for additional disclosures.
-As of February 1, 2017, there was no outstanding balance under this credit facility.
+See Note 10 Credit Facilities in the notes to the consolidated financial statements for additional disclosures.
+As of July 31, 2017, there was no outstanding balance under this Credit Facility.